Talking drum: Playing styles

-In some ethnic groups, each individual was given a drum name.
+In some ethnic groups, each individual was given a "drum name" which could be used direct messages to specific individuals.
 Examples from among the Bulu of Cameroon are "Even if you dress up finely, love is the only thing" or "The giant wood rat has no child, the house rat has no child".
 Talking drum players sent messages by drumming the recipient's name, followed by the sender's name and the message.